bio-tools/biotoolsRegistry/biohackathon.md

 ## bio.tools
 *Expected audience*: anyone with an interest in improving bio.tools

-*Expected outcome*: improved awareness of & community input on bio.tools near-term plans
+*Expected outcome*: verification of next release, kick-start the community development process

 The purpose is to test, evaluate and optimise the development deployment of bio.tools (https://dev.bio.tools/), changes in which are scheduled to be moved into production (https://bio.tools/) during Dec 3-7.
 The bio.tools core-dev will be on hand to discuss things in person.